stemangiola/zhejiang2020/CONTRIBUTING.md

 # What should I know before I get started?

-This repository contains the files for the TidyTranscriptomics workshop.
+This repository contains the files for the Zhejiang 2020 workshop.

 By contributing, you agree that we may redistribute your work under [this repository's license](LICENSE).